Are You Prepared for 2025 Solar Changes? Here’s What You Need to Know

 Note: This explanation of depreciation of the solar asset is only for informational purposes.
 We are not tax professionals, please consult your tax adviser to understand how solar tax credits and incentives apply to your unique situation.

-MACRS Depreciation is different than solar panel depreciation (the gradual, slight decrease in energy production over the lifespan of an array).
+MACRS Depreciation is different than solar panel degradation (the gradual, slight decrease in energy production over the lifespan of an array).
 Learn more.

 That’s on top of additional commercial solar incentives that may be available.
 In short, MACRS depreciation plays a significant role in making solar more affordable for your business.